Petit appartement de la reine: Maria Leszczyńska

 The 1746-1748 phase saw a redecoration of the petite galerie.
 During this time it was called alternately cabinet des chinois – owing to the number of chinoiserie designs by the queen, which she had framed and hung in this room – or laboratoire – a laboratory where she pursued her hobbies.
-At this time, the oratoire was converted in the cabinet de la Méridienne with new paneling by Jacques Verberckt.
-The pièce des bains was redecorated with paneling by the Rousseau brothers and paintings by Charles-Joseph Natoire.
+At this time, the oratoire (chapel) was converted in the cabinet de la Méridienne with new paneling by carpenter Jacques Verberckt.
+The pièce des bains was redecorated with paneling by the Rousseau brothers and paintings by artist Charles-Joseph Natoire.
 The grand cabinet d’intérieur received new paneling by Verberckt (Jallut, 1969; Pons, 1992; Verlet 1985, p.
 402-403).

-With the death of Marie Leszczyńska in 1768, the petit appartement de la reine remained vacant until the arrival of the new dauphine, Marie Antoinette, in 1770.
+With the death of Queen Marie Leszczyńska in 1768, the petit appartement de la reine remained vacant until the arrival of the new dauphine, Marie Antoinette, in 1770.